rhmp/FinText_classification/README.md

 # FinText_classification
-Financial text classification using pre trained transformers
+Financial text classification

 Every day thousands of financial news articles and blogs are published on the internet.
-These articles contain valuable information and insights for business companies and in- dividuals, especially those who are interested in the stock market.
+These articles contain valuable information and insights for business companies and individuals, especially those who are interested in the stock market.
 We are definitely not interested in all of the published articles, and practically it is not feasible to go through every one of them to choose the interesting articles.
 So to make use of this data, we need to identify and sort out valuable information in it.
 This is precisely what we are trying